 When you are young and carefree road trips seem like one of the best ways to explore the world.
 With the wind blowing in your hair, and the highway stretching before you, road trips can bring an endless series of adventure and experiences.
+In fact, road trips are some of our favorite types of trips to plan!
 It seems, however, that when you get married and the kids arrive, road trips get relegated to the past.

 It doesn’t have to be this way.
 Road trips with young kids are still a great way to explore the world.
 You just need to be a little bit more prepared.
 Since my kids were born both (Zeke, 4 years old, Abigail, 2 years old) have logged months of road trips, traveling thousands of miles.